chaeyeunpark/yannq/README.md

 If you are interested in a complete library that supports python binding and complicated models, check [NetKet](https://www.netket.org/).

-## Distinction to NetKet
+## Distinction to NetKet (version 2)
 Main features of this library are also available in NetKet.
 Still, there are several differences in the implementation details.
 First, YANNQ is a header-only libary.
 Thus it might be easier to integrate your own existing codes.
 Static polymorphism, one of the powerful tools in C++, is also widely used to enhance computational speed.
-YANNQ employs shared memory parallel (SMP) programming model using Intel TBB so can be faster than NetKet (version 2) in a single node multi-processor set-up.
+YANNQ employs shared memory parallel (SMP) programming model using Intel TBB so can be faster than NetKet in a single node multi-processor set-up.

+> NetKet has fully moved to Python (using JAX) in their version 3.0.

 ## Warnings
 This project started as a personal project and still has the only developer.
 So some features may not work.